hxko/fcc-sudoku-solver/README.md

 # Sudoku Solver

 This project is a Sudoku solver application that validates and solves Sudoku puzzles.
 It includes both logic for solving the puzzles and an API for interacting with the solver.
-The application also includes unit and functional tests to ensure correctness.
+The application also includes unit and functional tests with chai to ensure correctness.

 ## Features